jqno/equalsverifier/_manual/07-inheritance.md

 ---
 Sometimes you want to override a class, add a field, and override `equals` to look at the new field.
 If you don't forget to call `super.equals()` it should be fine, right?
 Well, it depends.

-If you [use `getClass`](/equalsverifier/manual/instanceof-or-getclass), and you're not concerned with the Liskov substitution principle, you're probably fine.
+If you [use `getClass`](/equalsverifier/manual/instanceof-or-getclass), and you're not concerned with the Liskov substitution principle, you're fine and you can probably stop reading.

 However, if you use `instanceof`, you have to take care that you don't break the symmetry requirement of `equals`.
 The classic example of that, is that you have a Point class with `x` and `y` coordinates, and you create a ColorPoint subclass that adds colour.
 If you just call `super.equals()`, you will end up in a situation where symmetry is broken: